nus-cs2103-AY2223S1/tp/docs/tutorials/AddRemark.md

 ## Add `Remark` to the model

 Now that we have all the information that we need, let’s lay the groundwork for propagating the remarks added into the in-memory storage of exercise data.
 We achieve that by working with the `Exercise` model.
-Each field in a Exercise is implemented as a separate class (e.g. a `Name` object represents the exercise’s name).
-That means we should add a `Remark` class so that we can use a `Remark` object to represent a remark given to a exercise.
+Each field in an Exercise is implemented as a separate class (e.g. a `Name` object represents the exercise’s name).
+That means we should add a `Remark` class so that we can use a `Remark` object to represent a remark given to an exercise.

 ### Add a new `Remark` class